The module deals with issues related to the management of food safety and quality systems in food environments, throughout the food supply chain

 By the end of this module the student should be able to:

-1. Critically justify the principles of HACCP in the food supply chain; i.e. the importance of it within the food industry.
+1. Justify the principles of HACCP in the food supply chain; i.e. the importance of it within the food industry

 3. Critically analyse the key components of food safety failures from an economic, health and societal point of view.